grettel13/nlp_crossfit_subreddit/readme.md

 What Crossfitters discuss and value can be informative to gym business owners looking to recover from pandemic impacts or just improve their services.

-In this project, NLP methods are used to discover insights about what Crossfitters value and discuss in the subreddit community.
+In this project, NLP methods are used to discover insights about what Crossfitters value and discuss in the subreddit community and what that means for gym owners.

 ---